-Compute your estimated tax for 2022 using the Form 1040-ES worksheet.
+Compute your estimated tax for 2023 using the Form 1040-ES worksheet.
 Ministers' quarterly estimated tax payments should take into account both income taxes and self-employment taxes.
+A refund associated with an overpayment of your taxes for 2022 may be applied to your estimated tax payments due for 2023.